 There are also a variety of museums to see ancient artifacts.
 The Citadel is a well-known part of the city, which is an old Byzantine Empire wall that has been well preserved and is open to the public.
-Ankara is also thriving with small cafes and has a variety of top-rated restaurants for a diverse cuisine.
+Ankara is also thriving with small cafes and has a variety of top-rated restaurants for diverse cuisine.

 Impressive mosques and palaces fill the skyline and are open to the public.
-There are plenty of museums to explore and you can purchase a pass that provides you access to multiple locations.
+There are plenty of museums to explore, and you can purchase a pass that provides you access to multiple locations.
 The city also has a diverse cuisine, which reflects its location between two continents.

 The thermal springs were named a World Heritage Site and have become extremely popular amongst tourists.
 Another attraction that is close by to Pamukkalke is Hierapolis, which is an ancient Greek city built on top of the hot springs.

 Bodrum is a colorful town located on the Aegean Sea, which has twin bays and the beautiful Bodrum Castle.
-The castle is named as one of the Seven Wonders of the Ancient World and it rests oceanside to the vibrant blue water.
+The castle is named one of the Seven Wonders of the Ancient World, and it rests oceanside to the vibrant blue water.
 With plenty of resorts and beaches, Bodrum is also a popular vacation destination.

-The landscape of Cappadocia is astoundingly gorgeous and features the “fairy chimneys”, which are clusters of towering rock formations in the Monks Valley.
+The landscape of Cappadocia is astoundingly gorgeous and features the “fairy chimneys,” which are clusters of towering rock formations in the Monks Valley.
 Bronze Age homes have been carved in the valley’s walls and used by cave dwellers.